jldunne/python-crypto-wallet/specification.md

 # Overview

-The purpose of the wallet is to generate public and private key pairs, and to send and receive cryptocurrencies.
+The purpose of the wallet is to generate public and private key pairs, and to perform some basic cryptographic operations.
 It will take the form of a Python command line tool.
-It will be compatible with both bitcoin and ethereum.

 # Features
 Below are the implementation details of each of the wallet features.

 ## Key Generation
 - Generate a random private key (find good source of randomness for this)
-- Use OpenSSL crypto library to generate public key
+- Use crypto library to generate public key
 - Store these in some data structure that is saved to memory - so that we don't lose the keys when we exit the program

 ## Key Management